altocodenl/tagaway/readme.md

    - When selecting pivs, see selection bar.
    - Hover on piv and see date.
    - Show untagged pivs.
+   - Show year tags.
+   - Show only one year tag if one is selected.
+   - Show month tags only when a year tag is selected.
+When a month tag is selected, show the other available months as selectable and remove the current month if another month is selected.
    - When querying untagged tag, remove non-year and non-geo tags.
 When querying normal tag, remove untagged tag.
    - When modifying pivs with `untagged` in the query, add button for confirming operation; show alert if user navigates away.
    - See list of tags.